 A similar incident is recorded in the Gospel of Luke where a greedy man attempted to manipulate Jesus’ influence as a teacher to convince his older brother to share the inheritance.
 (In ancient times the firstborn was entitled to a double portion of his father’s inheritance.)
 Jesus immediately discerned this man’s intention and told him (as well as everyone else in an earshot) the parable of the rich fool.

 The ending of the parable (“…Not rich toward God…”) leaves two important questions.
 In which way this man was not rich towards God?
-What can we do differently so that you and I shall not end up like this man?
+What can we do differently so that you and I shall not end up like the rich fool?
 Let’s find the answers.
 Please open your Bibles to Luke 12:13-21.

 A. We are introduced to a man who was materially blessed by God already; his land produced plentifully.

-B. From a businessman’s point of view, this man’s plan is strategic and excellent.
+B. From a businessman’s point of view, the rich fool had a strategic and excellent plan.
 But from God’s point of view, it had two problems.

 C. First, his plans didn’t concern furthering God’s will.
-Secondly, he trusted his future to his accumulated wealth.
+Secondly, he trusted his future with his accumulated wealth.

-A. Charity is an obligation in Judaism, a duty that cannot be forsaken even by those who are themselves in need.
+A. Charity is an obligation in Judaism, a duty that cannot be forsaken even by those who are in need themselves.

 B. Its importance is so much that people who don’t give were sometimes considered guiltier than idol worshipers.

-C. In spite of all these the rich man’s intention was to lay up all the good things only for his pleasure and for the sake of his welfare.
+C. In spite of all these the rich fool intended to lay up all the good things only for his pleasure and for the sake of his welfare.